texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long are Juvenile Records Kept in Texas?

 Certain juvenile records are automatically destroyed after a period of time under §58.263 F.C. and §58.264 F.C. and expunged under Article 45.0216 of the Criminal Code of Procedure (CCP).
-According to the law, a juvenile record can be destroyed when there is a determination of no probable cause that an individual committed an offense, or when the individual is at least 18, 21, or 31 years of age, provided they meet criteria set by law.
+According to the law, juvenile records may be destroyed when there is a determination of no probable cause that an individual committed an offense, or when the individual is at least 18, 21, or 31 years of age, provided they meet criteria set by law.

 disclaimer